 What do savings and money market accounts have in common?

-Both types of accounts pay interest on deposits, and your funds in both are insured by the Federal Deposit Insurance Corporation (FDIC) to the maximum amount allowed by law.
+Both types of accounts pay interest, and your funds in both are insured by the Federal Deposit Insurance Corporation (FDIC) up to the maximum amount allowed by law.
+So, each type of account offers a secure place for your balance to grow.
 In addition, both allow you to make as many deposits as you want.
 However, for both accounts there is a limit of six withdrawals or transfers per statement cycle—a limit set by federal law.

 What is the difference between a money market account and a savings account?

 The primary difference between a these two types of accounts is how you access your funds.
 It’s common to find money market accounts that allow you to write checks and use ATM and debit cards.

 With a savings account, on the other hand, you may need to take money out via electronic transfer or by calling the bank.
 (If your bank has a physical branch, you may also make withdrawals in person.)
 Also, there may be differences in interest rates on each type of account.
 Sometimes savings accounts offer slightly higher rates than money market accounts—a tradeoff for the flexibility you get with money market accounts.

 Interest rates will vary by bank, but keep in mind that online banks tend to offer higher rates on both savings and money market accounts than those offered by traditional banks.
 A good next step would be to compare rates published by Bankrate.com or another reputable bank comparison site.
 Don’t forget to consider things like maintenance fees and minimum deposit requirements.